adobe-rnd/aem-martech/README.md

 ### Working with SPA and dynamic content

-If your page is built dynamically with content thta renders either asynchronously or updates based on user input, it is likely that the default personalization applied will not be enough and you can end up with 2 possible edge cases:
+If your page is built dynamically with content that renders either asynchronously or updates based on user input, it is likely that the default personalization applied will not be enough and you can end up with 2 possible edge cases:
 1. The personalization is not applied at all
 2. The personalization is incorrectly applied